AudioKit/AudioKitUI/README.md

 To add AudioKitUI to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/AudioKit/AudioKitUI` for the URL.
 Currently, AudioKitUI depends on using the AudioKit `v5-develop` branch, but that will change soon.

+## Examples

+Just like AudioKit, the example project for AudioKitUI is the [AudioKit Cookbook](https://github.com/AudioKit/).